 Criminal Justice Committee

-Chaired by Carlos Graupera, the Criminal Justice Committee is focused on addressing racial and ethnic disparities in PA’s criminal justice system and reforming its indigent defense, capital punishment, and pre-trial detention systems.
-The Committee’s current initiatives include the following:
+Chaired by Commissioner Carlos Graupera, the Criminal Justice Committee focuses on addressing disparities in Pennsylvania’s criminal justice system and reforming its indigent defense, capital punishment, and pretrial detention systems.

 Members